-View depth and content Health impacts S Lobbies with strong prospect to focal points and amenities are able to orient, improve comfort, and inform decision-making among guests and Stress Reduced stress employees.
-They also tend to include one or more of the following elements: Cognitive Reduced boredom, Rill, fountain, pool, natural water body Performance irritation, fatigue Comfortable seating area that suggests greater privacy or restoration Emotion, Mood Improved comfort and Bar, restaurant, lounge, other social space & Preference perceived safety Courtyard, landscape, cityscape Singapore.
-From the lobby entrance one can see out to the valet and th ne street, as well as lmage © Catie Ryan∕Terrapin Bright Greer
+View depth and content Health impacts .
+Lobbies with strong prospect to focal points and amenities are able to orient, improve comfort, and inform decision-making among guests and Stress Reduced stress employees.
+They also tend to include one or more of the following elements: Cognitive Performance Reduced boredom, irritation, fatigue Rill, fountain, pool, natural water body Comfortable seating area that suggests greater privacy or restoration Emotion, Mood Improved comfort and Bar, restaurant, lounge, other social space & Preference perceived safety Courtyard, landscape, cityscape

 Singapore.
 From the lobby entrance one can see out to the valet and the street, as well as to the reception desk and concierge, multiple casual seating areas and a water feature, past a bar to the elevator lobby and restaurant beyond.
-The lobby experience minimizes stress and supports an easy decision-making process for the guest.
+The lobby experience minimises stress and supports an easy decision-making process for the guest.